 Carbon Black

-Most tire rubber compounds will include carbon black.
-Carbon black helps to increase the tire’s lifespan by keeping the heat away from the tread and belts.
+Most tire rubber compounds include carbon black.
+Carbon black helps increase the tire’s lifespan by keeping heat away from the tread and belts.
 This material also protects the tire from harmful UV rays.

 As with most other materials, carbon black is mostly produced in China.
 However, the United States is the second-largest producer of this material.
 So, US-made carbon black is not too difficult to find.